Properly Maintaining the pH in a Freshwater Aquarium

 Check Your Test Kit

-I have seen numerous examples of test kit measurements giving an incorrect reading.
+The best way to keep track of the pH in your aquarium is to purchase and use an aquarium test kit.
+You can buy these test kits at your local pet store or order them online.
+Test kits come in several different forms – one uses a test solution to change the color of a water sample based on the characteristic being tested.
+A second type of test kit involves dipping a strip of test paper into a water sample and then comparing the color to a chart included with the kit.
+Unfortunately, it is easy to misuse a test kit and to get an incorrect reading.
 This can be especially frustrating as it may cause you to think there is a pH problem when there actually is not.
 Therefore, if you are getting a reading that is either too low or too high for your taste, the first step is to investigate your measurement methodology.

 Ways to Raise Your pH

 As stated above, it is generally a better idea to acclimate your fish to the pH of your water than to adjust your water to suit the pH preference of your fish.
 However, some people still like to match the natural environment as close as possible or have a pH that is way outside the range that is acceptable to their specific species.
-If this is the case, there are several methods you can use to raise your pH.
+If this is the case, there are several methods you can use to raise the pH level in your tank.

 ● Rocks or substrate - Add some rock work or substrate to the aquarium that has the effect of raising the pH.
 For example, crushed coral is used as the substrate in many African cichlid tanks (African cichlids prefer a high pH).
 Limestone and petrified coral will also do the trick.
 If you do not want to add these rocks to your aquascaping, you can add a bag of crushed coral to your filter or hide some of these rocks behind the rocks you do want to showcase.
-For example, I have an African cichlid tank that uses lace rock for the caves and I hide petrified coral pieces behind my rock wall.
+Be very careful when using this method, however, because it could raise the pH in your tank beyond the appropriate level.

 ● Aeration – Increasing the oxygen concentration in your water will serve to drive down the carbon dioxide concentration.
 As discussed above, less carbon dioxide translates to a higher pH.
 Therefore, you can increase the aeration in the tank to raise the pH.
 To read about aerating your aquarium, reference the article entitled Properly Aerating your Aquarium in the article section of this website.